-This area was fruitful in Mayan cities, which were connected by roads (sacbé in Yucatecan Maya, in the singular).
-The sacba that runs Kabah-Uxmal, is 4.5 meters wide and 18 kilometers.
+This area was fruitful in Mayan cities, which were connected by roads (sacbé in Yucatec Maya, singular).
+He sacbé that runs through Kabah-Uxmal, is 4.5 meters wide and 18 kilometers long.

 The Mayan civilization created very fluid trade and communication routes in the territory it covered.
 I really dream of recovering some of these roads to favor hiking between different Mayan cities.

-We are aware that the pre-Hispanic name of the city was Kabah, by the mention that is made in the Chilam Balam found in Chumayel, a town that is part of the Convents Route.
+We know that the pre-Hispanic name of the city was Kabah, due to the mention made of it in the Chilam Balam found in Chumayel, a town that is part of the Convents Route.